HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 - Peak detection

     The pipeline uses the generated q-value (FDR) track to call peaks.
-The `--threshold` parameter is the -log10(qvalue) minimum value for calling a peak, so 2 is equivalent to 0.01 or 1% FDR.
-The minimum peak size (length) and gap for joining nearby peaks.
-    Typically, peak size is fragment size or a little larger, and gap size is around half of the fragment size.
+The `--cutoff` parameter is the -log10(qvalue) minimum value for calling a peak, so 2 is equivalent to 0.01 or 1% FDR.
+The minimum peak size (length) and gap distance for joining nearby peaks may also be explicitly set.
+Typically for point source or narrow peaks, peak size should be equivalent to the mean fragment size or a little larger, and gap size is around half of the fragment size, or mean read length.

         --cutoff 2 \
         --peaksize 250 \